Thambi Thanga Kambi

 Thambi Thanga Kambi is a 1988 Indian Tamil-language action film directed by K. Shankar and produced by S. Ganesh.
 The film stars Vijayakanth, Lakshmi, Ramya Krishnan and Rekha.
-It was released on 15 July 1988.
+It is a remake of the 1986 Hindi film Jaal.
+The film was released on 15 July 1988.

 Plot

 Shankar lives with his mother and sister and comes from a poor family.
-As his ailing mother's situation becomes critical, Shankar accepts a job as auto-driver for a while.
+As his ailing mother's situation becomes critical, Shankar accepts a job as an auto-driver for a while.
 Meanwhile, a mysterious rich woman Ganga employs Shankar for a cause, knowing his struggling family in order to earn much more money.
 He accepts his decision.
-She sends in the vicinity of Periya Durai and Jambulingam.
-Chithra and Uma also visited their family.
-The rest and how Shankar helps Ganga to find the solutions to her family problems.
+She sends him in the vicinity of Periya Durai and Jambulingam.
+Chithra and Uma also visit their family.
+The rest of the film is on how Shankar helps Ganga to find the solutions to her family problems.